 Lectures, using blackboard and power-point presentations will be delivered by the teachers and the queries of students will be addressed after they have revised the topic.
-Concepts can be clarified by giving assignments e.g. constructing linkage maps, pedigree analysis, probability calculations etc. As a part of peer learning, regular group discussions will be held amongst the students to enhance their knowledge.
-In order to develop scientific temperament and hone communication skills of students, power point presentations, paper presentations and debates can be organized on various themes as prescribed in the syllabi, while focusing on the latest development in them.
+Concepts can be clarified by giving assignments e.g. Constructing linkage maps, pedigree analysis, probability calculation etc. As a part of peer learning, regular group discussions will be held amongst the students to enhance their knowledge.
+In order too develop a scientific temper and hone communication skills of students, power point presentations, paper presentations and debates can be organized on various themes as prescribed in the syllabus while focusing on the latest development in them.
 An essential part of learning is through observation and experimentation.
-Thus, visit of students to laboratories working in the field of Genetics (e.g. Drosophila, microbial genetics) can be organized.
+Thus, visit of students to labs working in the field of genetics (e.g. Drosophila, Microbial genetics) can be organized.
 Also, students can be encouraged to undertake internships in these labs so as to deepen their interest in this field.
-Lectures of researchers can be organized to update students about the latest developments in this field, so that they get motivation to make a career in this highly versatile field of biological sciences.
+Another essential way of learning is through the experience of others.
+Lectures of researchers working in the field of Genetics can be organized to update students about the latest developments in this field, so that they get motivation to make a career in this highly versatile field of Biological sciences.